The Church of Jesus Christ of Latter-day Saints in Germany

 The Church of Jesus Christ of Latter-day Saints in Germany refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Germany.

-The LDS Church reported 39,436 members in 2021.
+The LDS Church reported 39,748 members in 2022.
 In 2010, nationwide active membership was estimated between 9,000 and 11,000, or 25-30% of total church membership.

 History

 1840s-1900 First missionaries and persecution

-The first German to be converted to the LDS Church was an immigrant to the USA named Jakob Zundel in 1836.
+The first German to be converted to the LDS Church was an immigrant to the United States named Jakob Zundel in 1836.

 Although one British Mormon convert had briefly worked in Germany, the first official of the church to arrive in Germany was Orson Hyde on 27 June 1841 as part of his journey to Palestine.
 He was delayed in Frankfurt by a visa problem and began to learn German.
 When he returned to Germany on his trip back from Palestine, he was in Regensburg from January to August 1842 and wrote "Ein Ruf aus der Wüste" ("A Cry out of the Wilderness") while there.
 It was published in Frankfurt and was the first LDS Church publication in the German language.

 The first converts were baptized in Germany in 1851.
 Brigham Young sent Daniel Carn to establish the first German mission in 1852, which he did in Hamburg.
 Carn also oversaw the publication of a German-language version of the Book of Mormon which was published in Hamburg on 25 May 1852.
 He was eventually banished from Hamburg, then a sovereign state, due to his attempts to convert Germans to Mormonism but he continued to proselytise Germans in the then-Danish territory of Schleswig-Holstein.

 Most early converts emigrated to the United States, depleting the local population of Latter-day Saints.
 In 1853, Prussia banned Mormonism and in 1854 the short-lived Hamburg branch was dissolved, with the German Mission closed in 1855.
 The church's involvement in Germany resumed in 1860 (under the auspices of various iterations of the Swiss Mission until the German Mission was reopened in 1898) but was limited due to persecution and the arrests of missionaries.
 Following German unification in 1871 some local areas of Germany became less restrictive towards missionary work and, in 1875, Joseph F. Smith declared that missionary work should recommence in Germany regardless of any opposition.
 This enabled a gradual increase in baptisms, with there being 280 LDS Church members in Germany in 1880 and conversions would average 300 a year over the next two decades.